-The Protein Explorer (activated in the toolbar is an alternative way of managing your protein sequences.
+The Protein Explorer (activated in the toolbar managing your protein sequences.
 The sequences are stored in the same files on disk as detailed in Chapter 2.1 and 2.3, but they are managed differently.

 The main advantage of the Protein Explorer over the standard 'File open' command (Ch.
 2.1) is that you can check and open sequences from multiple files without having the dialog close on you.
 Furthermore, you can delete sequences, check the content, and calculate amounts, all from the same dialog box.